derollins/playNano/README.md

 ---

-## 📦 Installation and Dependancies
+## 📦 Installation and Dependencies

 Requires Python 3.10–3.12.